yegor256/blog/_drafts/how-to-write.md

 ## Conclusion

-Spend one paragraph to explain how your research question was answered in this paper.
+Spend one paragraph explaining how your research question was answered in this paper.
 Imagine the reader just reads the Introduction and then immediately this Conclusion.
 It should read fluently.